Editorial Review

 Research Findings

-The primary research on Dihexa was published by Dr. Joseph Harding and colleagues.
-Key findings from the published literature include:
+Dr. Joseph Harding and colleagues published the primary research on Dihexa.
+Key findings from the literature include:

-- Cognitive restoration: Dihexa enhanced cognitive performance in scopolamine-induced cognitive deficit models — an established pharmacological model of memory impairment.
+- Cognitive restoration: Dihexa enhanced cognitive performance in scopolamine-induced deficit models — an established model of memory impairment.
 Scopolamine blocks acetylcholine receptors, mimicking the cholinergic deficit seen in Alzheimer's disease.
-Dihexa restored cognitive performance to near-normal levels in these models, published in the Journal of Pharmacology and Experimental Therapeutics (2013)
+Dihexa restored performance to near-normal levels, as published in the Journal of Pharmacology and Experimental Therapeutics (2013)

-- Spinogenesis: The peptide promoted spinogenesis (new dendritic spine formation) in hippocampal neurons — the structural basis for new memories and synaptic connections.
-Spine density is directly correlated with cognitive capacity, and spine loss is a hallmark of cognitive aging and neurodegeneration
+- Spinogenesis: Dihexa promoted new dendritic spine formation in hippocampal neurons — the structural basis for new memories.
+Spine density correlates directly with cognitive capacity.
+Spine loss is a hallmark of cognitive aging and neurodegeneration

-- Extreme potency: Effective at picomolar concentrations (10^-12 M), indicating extreme potency and high receptor affinity.
-This is approximately 10 million times more potent than BDNF on a molar basis.
-The practical implication is that effective doses are in the very low microgram range
+- Extreme potency: Dihexa is effective at picomolar concentrations (10^-12 M), showing extreme potency and high receptor affinity.
+It is roughly 10 million times more potent than BDNF on a molar basis.
+In practice, effective doses fall in the very low microgram range

-- Oral bioavailability: Demonstrated oral bioavailability, which is rare for peptide compounds and significantly increases practical utility.
-Most cognitive peptides and neurotrophic factors require injection or cannot cross the BBB at all
+- Oral bioavailability: Dihexa demonstrated oral bioavailability — rare for peptide compounds.
+Most cognitive peptides and neurotrophic factors require injection or cannot cross the BBB at all.
+This feature significantly increases practical utility

 Get Peptide Research Updates